Broader market fears ‘exaggerated’ as DHT stock falls despite earnings hit

 Clarksons Securities is urging investors to take a longer view after VLCC owner DHT Holdings’ share price dropped 8% despite earnings meeting analysts’ expectations on Thursday.

-“Much of this appears to be exaggerated; at the very least, we expect the oil market’s weakness to recover as oil demand picks up seasonally in the second half, resulting in a resurgence in charter activity as well,” they added.
+“Much of this appears to be exaggerated; at the very least, we expect the oil market’s weakness to recover as oil demand picks up seasonally in the second half, resulting in a resurgence in charter activity as well.”